Volonaut shares new ‘raw’ footage of its air bike in action

 The Volonaut Airbike

-What the Volonaut website doesn’t tell us is any more information regarding the machine, such as flight times, range, flight ceiling, or how fast it can climb.
-It is, though, an interesting take on the theme of a flying motorcycle, and as it doesn’t have the whirling propellers of doom - like some other flying bike concepts have - it seems a little bit safer than some.
+While the Volonaut website still doesn’t tell us any more information regarding the machine, such as flight times, range, flight ceiling, or how fast it can climb, we do at least know the price… Should you want to place a Volonaut Airbike in your garage, you’ll need to be shelling out $880,000.
+So it’s very expensive, although it is also an interesting take on the theme of a flying motorcycle.
+It also doesn’t have the whirling propellers of doom - like some other flying bike concepts do - meaning it seems a little bit safer than some.

 Find the latest motorcycle news on Visordown.com